-Torino Metropoli Aumentata – Turin Augmented Metropolis is the concise, clear and communicable title that sums up the vision proposed by the MSP for the future of the metropolitan city.
-The image of augmentation means the construction of a new alliance between the city of Turin and its territory, based on integration and complementarity, rather than opposition and otherness.
-Augmentation is determined by an updated interpretation of the concept of rebalancing, meant not as uniformity but as the enhancement of the differences and specificities of each metropolitan territorial area.
+Torino Metropoli Aumentata (Turin Augmented Metropolis) is the concise, clear and communicable title that sums up the vision proposed by the MSP for the future of the metropolitan city.
+The image of augmentation means the construction of a new alliance between the city of Turin and its region, based on integration and complementarity, rather than opposition and otherness.
+Augmentation is determined by an updated interpretation of the concept of rebalancing, meant not as uniformity but as the enhancement of the differences and specificities of each metropolitan area.
 Augmentation is the transition towards a post-Fordist and post-pandemic metropolis, which harmoniously combines the natural and artificial environment, developing the potential of both to build equity, well-being and sustainability.

-is the axis dedicated to augmenting the capacity to create value in the various economic sectors (agriculture, tourism, manufacturing, services, trade, public administration) through technology transfer, digitalisation, automation, cooperation in business networks, the construction of supply chains, process and product innovation, and the promotion of the territory and its products.
-In this way, it aims to augment the number of job and business opportunities and the attractiveness of the Turin metropolitan system for new initiatives and investments.
+The axis dedicated to augmenting the capacity to create value in the various economic sectors (agriculture, tourism, manufacturing, services, trade, public administration) through technology transfer, digitalisation, automation, cooperation in business networks, the construction of supply chains, process and product innovation and the promotion of the region and its products.
+It thus aims to augment the number of job and business opportunities and the attractiveness of the Turin metropolitan system for new initiatives and investments.

-includes all the actions aimed at augmenting the ecological, environmental and landscape quality of the metropolitan area.
-These actions aim to reduce its ecological footprint, redefining its metabolic processes in a circular way, and thus contributing through local actions to the global challenge of climate change.
+This includes all the actions aimed at augmenting the ecological, environmental and landscape quality of the metropolitan area.
+These actions aim to reduce its ecological footprint, redefining its metabolic processes in a circular way and thus contributing through local actions to the global challenge of climate change.

-suggests seizing the opportunity of the transformation of home-work commuting cycles to improve connectivity and accessibility to and from the metropolitan territory.
-It imagines the augmented metropolis as a “90-minutes metropolis” made up of “15-minutes cities”, where ease and comfort of intermodal movement are guaranteed by an integrated and user-oriented model of MAAS-Mobility as a service.
+This suggests seizing the opportunity of the transformation of remote working commuting routines to improve connectivity and accessibility to and from the metropolitan region.
+It imagines the augmented metropolis as a ‘90-minutes metropolis’ made up of ‘15-minute cities’, where the ease and comfort of intermodal transport are ensured by an integrated and user-oriented MAAS (Mobility-as-a-Service) model.
 It promotes a differentiated use of collective transport over medium and long distances and of alternatives to the private car over medium and short distances.
-It projects connections outside the metropolitan area with the rest of northern Italy and the global world beyond the Alps, making gateways of metropolitan interest more accessible from all points in the territory.
+It projects connections outside the metropolitan area with the rest of northern Italy and the global world beyond the Alps, making gateways of metropolitan interest more accessible from all points in the region.

-stresses that it is essential to invest in the structural renewal of the metropolitan school infrastructure, in terms of buildings and the spatial model of education.
-It proposes seizing the opportunities experienced with distance learning in the pandemic period and hybridising them with the quality of traditional teaching.
-It includes a series of actions aimed at strengthening and innovating in the field of vocational training, both at upper secondary school and university level.
+This axis stresses that it is essential to invest in the structural renewal of the metropolitan school infrastructure, in terms of buildings and the spatial model of education.
+It proposes seizing the opportunities experienced with distance learning during the pandemic and hybridising them with the quality of traditional teaching.
+It includes a series of actions aimed at strengthening and innovating vocational training, both at upper secondary school and university level.
 It emphasises the centrality of vocational degree courses, to be put into a system with proposals for lifelong learning and re-training of the already active workforce.
-It promotes and disseminates hands-on approaches to teaching, also in non-professional areas, as well as early schooling, also with a view to gender balance, experimenting with hybrid forms of decentralised/autonomous management.
-It promotes the school-territory relationship in all contexts, making the school infrastructure a civic multi-service platform.
+It promotes and disseminates hands-on approaches to teaching, including in non-professional areas, as well as early schooling, with a view to gender balance, experimenting with hybrid forms of decentralised/autonomous management.
+It promotes relations between schools and the region in all contexts, making the school infrastructure a civic multi-service platform.

-starting from the centrality of the new City of Health of Turin, proposes to invest in an integrated territorial system of education, prevention and diagnosis which promotes equal accessibility of the health system throughout the territory, also through the possibilities of telemedicine and remote diagnostics.
+Starting with the centrality of the new Turin City of Health, investment in an integrated regional system of education, prevention and diagnosis which promotes equal accessibility of the health system throughout the region is proposed.
+This includes the possibilities of telemedicine and remote diagnostics.
 Its actions encourage making the environmental quality of the metropolitan city an active public health factor and an enabling infrastructure for a healthy and active lifestyle, as well as promoting health education, supporting active ageing, the social role of the elderly and intergenerational links.